New scan could spot hidden prostate cancer spread

 Summary

-This study tested a new type of PET scan that uses a radioactive tracer called 89Zr-DFO-huJ591 to find prostate cancer that has spread to other parts of the body, especially the bones.
-77 men with metastatic prostate cancer received both the experimental scan and standard scans (FDG PET, CT, MRI, or bone scan).
-The goal was to see if the new scan could detect cancer more accurately and to understand how the tracer behaves in the body.
-Results may help guide future treatment decisions.
+This study tested a new type of PET scan using a radioactive tracer called 89Zr-DFO-huJ591 to find prostate cancer that has spread to other parts of the body.
+77 men with metastatic prostate cancer received the experimental scan, and some also had standard scans and biopsies for comparison.
+The goal was to see if the new scan is safe and accurate at detecting cancer sites, especially in bones.

 Disclaimer Read more